protoben/resume/resume.md

     Unix System Administrator (January 2013 - June 2014)

-    + Helped administrate a large infrastructure of Ubuntu and Solaris machines using puppet and git
+    + Helped administer a large infrastructure of Ubuntu and Solaris machines using puppet and git
     + Maintained an OpenVPN instance